Halsketten Herstellung – einzelne Prozesse & Materialkunde

 From material selection to the finished pendant – this is how necklaces are created step by step.

 Necklaces with pendants are among the most popular pieces of jewelry.
-They combine design, craftsmanship, and material knowledge into an accessory that expresses personality and complements outfits.
+They combine design, craftsmanship, and material science to create an accessory that expresses personality and complements outfits.
 But how is a necklace actually made?
 In this article, we explain the individual manufacturing processes – from material selection to the finished piece of jewelry.

-1. Materials Science: The Basis of Every Necklace
+1. Material Science: The Basis of Every Necklace

-The first step in making a necklace is choosing the right materials.
-These influence appearance, durability, comfort, and price.
+The first step in necklace production is choosing the right materials.
+These influence the appearance, durability, wearing comfort, and price.

-• Stainless steel : Robust, rustproof, skin-friendly and easy to clean.
+• Stainless Steel: Robust, rust-proof, skin-friendly, and easy to care for

-• Brass & zinc alloys : Easily malleable, ideal for designer pendants
+• Brass & Zinc Alloys: Easily formable, ideal for design pendants

-• Leather & textile straps : Casual, lightweight and comfortable to wear.
+• Leather & Textile Cords: Casual, light, and comfortable to wear

 2. Design & Concept Phase

-Before a piece of jewelry is made, a design concept is created.
-This can exist as a sketch, digital model, or prototype.
+Before a piece of jewelry is manufactured, a design concept is created.
+This can be in the form of a sketch, a digital model, or a prototype.

 • Shape and size of the pendant

-Especially with necklaces featuring pendants, the interplay between the chain and the pendant is crucial.
+Especially for necklaces with pendants, the interplay between the chain and the pendant is crucial.

 The chain forms the supporting element of the piece of jewelry.